commontype-standard/commontype/cmap/format-4.md

   <dd>An array of `segCount` unsigned 16-bit values representing the offset into the {{glyphIdArray}} for this segment.

 <div class="note">
-Note that unlike most offset values in OpenType, the {{idRangeOffset}} counts the number of bytes from *the byte position of the* {{idRangeOffset}} *record itself* to the target element, rather than from the start of the subtable header.
+Note that unlike most offset values in the file format, the {{idRangeOffset}} counts the number of bytes from *the byte position of the* {{idRangeOffset}} *record itself* to the target element, rather than from the start of the subtable header.
 </div>

   </dd>